two70/cloudflare-ddns/README.md

 * `-e CUSTOM_LOOKUP_CMD="echo '1.1.1.1'"` - Set to any shell command to run them and have the IP pulled from the standard output.
 Leave unset to use default IP address detection methods.
 * `-e DNS_SERVER=10.0.0.2` - Set to the IP address of the DNS server you would like to use.
 Defaults to 1.1.1.1 otherwise.
 * `-e CRON="@daily"` - Set your own custom CRON value before the exec portion.
 Defaults to every 5 minutes - `*/5 * * * *`.
+* `-e WEBHOOK_URL` - Webhook URL to send updated IP information to.
+Currently only supports Discord

 ## Depreciated Parameters